pactus-project/PIPs/PIPs/pip-32.md

 ### Coin Allocation Revision

-The revision to the coin allocation we be as follows:
+The revision to the coin allocation are to be as follows:

 Validators = 31,500,500